-Inventories consist of items held for resale at the Visitor Information Centre and the World Triathlon events.
+Inventories consist of items held for resale at the Visitor Information Centres.
 They are recorded at the lower of cost and net realizable value and cost is determined using the first-in, first-out method.

 f.
 Tangible capital assets

 Tangible capital assets are stated at cost less accumulated amortization.
 Tangible capital assets are classified according to their function.
 Amortization is recorded on a straight-line basis over their estimated useful lives as follows: